w3c/epubcheck/src/main/assembly/README-dist.txt

 Martin Kraetke

-Most of the EpubCheck functionality comes from the schema validation tool Jing and schemas that were developed by IDPF and DAISY.
-Initial EpubCheck development was largely done at Adobe Systems.
-EpubCheck 4.0 was largely developed by DAISY and Barnes & Noble.
+Most of the EPUBCheck functionality comes from the schema validation tool Jing and schemas that were developed by IDPF and DAISY.
+Initial EPUBCheck development was largely done at Adobe Systems.
+EPUBCheck 4.0 was largely developed by DAISY and Barnes & Noble.